amazon-archives/medical-mobile-iot-with-aws/BUILDING.md

 ### Running the mobile App

-Source for the mobile application can be found in the GuardianAngel folder
+Source for the mobile application can be found in the react-app folder

 There are several options for running the mobile application.

 1. If you have expo installed you can run it with the [expo cli](https://docs.expo.io/versions/latest/workflow/up-and-running/)
 2. You can build from source yourself with [expo](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/)
-3. You can utilize the prebuilt apk under [releases](https://github.com/jasonrichardsmith/guardian-angel/releases) and [load the application with adb]().
+3. You can utilize the prebuilt apk under [releases](https://github.com/awslabs/medical-mobile-iot-with-aws/releases) and [load the application with adb]().

 ### Configuring the mobile app